Hamilton zoning & planning overlays

 Does Hamilton have a train station?

 Yes - Hamilton has 1 train station: Hamilton Station.
-The suburb is served by 44 bus stops.
+It is also served by 45 bus stops.

 Do I need a planning report for a Hamilton property?